AdamKyle/flare/resources/info/voidance/section-1.md

 > ### ATTN!!
 >
-> Most players won't need to grind for the Gold Dust unless they are looking to fight celestials.
+> Most players won't need to grind for the Gold Dust unless they are looking to fight Celestials.